 But they spent four days in a trial, railroading her, and then gave her half a day to defend herself and denied all of her witnesses, and denied all of her evidence.

 What could she do then?
 Don't you have a right to defend yourself?
 Don't you have a right to face your accusers?
 They didn't care.
 They said she had no rights.
 She couldn't bring the Constitution up in the courtroom.

 They said don't bring that Bible into the courtroom.
 Don't bring that Constitution into the courtroom.
 Why did they say that?
 It's because you're not a party to it as a US citizen.

-There's two governments.
-There's a government of “We the People”, where we the people lay down the law and a government steps outside of their scope and authority of the law in which “we the people” lay down, then they're committing felonies, they're committing emoluments violations.
+There are two governments.
+There's a government of “We the People”, where we the people lay down the law, and a government steps outside of its scope and authority of the law in which “we the people” lay down, then they're committing felonies, they're committing emoluments violations.

 That's Article One, Section Six, Clause Eight of the Constitution and it’s an emolument violation.

 What is an emolument?
 It's where we pay them to do something and they act outside of that scope and authority, and they collect a fee from us.
 It's not part of their job description.
 It is not part of the law in which we lay down and they act outside of that.
 Therefore they commit emolument violations.